Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 ### Input Data Nodes configuration

 These are the input Data Nodes.
-They represent the variables in Taipy when a pipeline is executed.
-Still, first, we have to configure them to create the DAG.
+They stand for the variables in Taipy when a pipeline is run.
+However, initially, we need to set them up to build the DAG.

 - *initial_dataset* is simply the initial CSV file.
 Taipy needs some parameters to read this data: *path* and *header*.
 The `scope` is global; each scenario or pipeline has the same initial dataset.